nanshibukawa/soybean-leaf-pest-damage/README.md

 <a id="licenca"></a>
 ## 📄 Licença

-Este projeto está sob licença MIT (ajuste conforme a licença oficial adotada no repositório).
+Este projeto está sob licença UTFPR.

 ---